cyberbotics/webots/to_test.md

 Test #3:
 1. Create a new project
-2. Using the PROTO wizard, create a few local PROTO 2.1 Ensure the urls of the declarations and the textures are remote
+2. Using the PROTO wizard, create a few local PROTO 2.1 Open the PROTO and ensure the urls of the declarations and the textures are remote
 3. Click add-node button (first time will be slow), close dialog, click add-node again (should be faster)
 4. Insert a local PROTO in the world and save
 4.1 Ensure the declaration is local